verrazzano/docs/content/en/docs/setup/uninstall/uninstall.md

 draft: false
 ---

 To delete a Verrazzano installation, delete the Verrazzano custom resource you used to install it into your cluster.

+**NOTE**: Verrazzano will not uninstall your applications.
+Your applications are not guaranteed to work after you uninstall, even if you reinstall Verrazzano.

 The following example starts a deletion of a Verrazzano installation in the background, and then uses the `kubectl logs -f` command to tail the Console output of the pod performing the uninstall: